OfficeDev/fluent-blocks/packages/react/README.md

 Using TypeScript and an IDE that supports type inspections will make using this project much easier!

-1. Add `react@17`, `react-dom@17`, and `@fluentui/react-components@latest` if they’re not in your project already
+1. Add `react@17`, `react-dom@17` if they’re not in your project already
-2. Add `chart.js@^2.9.4` if you want to use charts from this package
+    - Versions of React from `^16.14.0` up to `18` are supported, in case your project already uses a version in that range
-3. Depending on your package manager, you may need to add `@fluent-blocks/basic-icons` to use icons
+3. Depending on your bundler you may need to add `chart.js@^2.9.4`, which you’ll need anyway if you want to use charts from this package
-4. Install this package, `@fluent-blocks/react`, using your package manager
+5. Install this package and the icons sprite **with `--save-exact`** using your package manager:
+   - NPM: `npm install --save --save-exact @fluent-blocks/react @fluent-blocks/basic-icons`
+   - Yarn: `yarn add --exact @fluent-blocks/react @fluent-blocks/basic-icons`
+   - PNPM: `pnpm add --save-exact @fluent-blocks/react @fluent-blocks/basic-icons`

+Fluent Blocks comes with `@fluentui/react-components@~9.0.1` as a dependency — if you anticipate wanting to use components from that library in your project alongside Fluent Blocks, you should also add it as a direct dependency.

 Now anywhere you can use React, you can use Fluent Blocks.
 If you want to delegate the entire viewport to Fluent Blocks, use the `View` component on its own: